 There are multiple HVAC certifications available.
 Some are designed around a core body of knowledge professionals should possess, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about a few of the most common HVAC certifications you’ll find in your search for services.
+We’ll compare key details about some of the most common HVAC certifications you’ll find in your search for services.

 EPA Section 608

-The Environmental Protection Agency provides in-depth regulations within the HVAC industry.
+The Environmental Protection Agency provides comprehensive regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the products the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.

 The Benefits of Certified HVAC Technicians

-When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
 Benefits of choosing certified HVAC technicians include: